 The Dubai Frame or Burj Khalifa?
 A comparison

 Last time I was in Dubai I went up to see the view from the Burj Khalifa.
 You can see my article about it here.
 Here’s a simple comparison of the two:

 The Burj Khalifa provides much more of a “wow” moment at seeing the view.
 A side benefit is that, because there are outside observation decks, you can take a better picture of that amazing view.
 On the other hand, the prices are much higher.
-The Dubai Frame is cheaper, and has a great, if somewhat distant, view of the Dubai skyscrapers on Sheik Zayed Road.
+The Dubai Frame’s tickets are cheaper, and it has a great, if somewhat distant, view of the Dubai skyscrapers on Sheik Zayed Road.

 A random woman I chatted with on the way out of the Dubai Frame told me that local families are more likely to visit it, simply because it’s cheaper.
 On a day out with children, especially on a weekend when Zabeel Park is busy, the two – the Dubai Frame and Zabeel Park – would make a great combination.

 Visitors Information: Dubai Frame, Zabeel Park gate #4, Al Jafaliya metro stop.
-Admission AED50 for adults, AED20 for children.
+Dubai Frame tickets: AED50 for adults, AED20 for children.
 Open daily 9am-9pm, but it may close early if all tickets have been sold.